OpenSparseLLMs/Linear-MoE/README.md

 # Acknowledgement
-We built this repo upon [alibaba/PAI-Megatron-Patch](https://github.com/alibaba/Pai-Megatron-Patch), and take [Megatron-Core](https://github.com/NVIDIA/Megatron-LM) as the training engine.
-We use the triton-implemented linear attention kernels from [fla-org/flash-linear-attention](https://github.com/fla-org/flash-linear-attention), and CUDA implemented Mamba2 kernel from [state-spaces/mamba](https://github.com/state-spaces/mamba) to accelerate the execution.
+We built this repo upon [alibaba/PAI-Megatron-Patch](https://github.com/alibaba/Pai-Megatron-Patch), using [Megatron-Core](https://github.com/NVIDIA/Megatron-LM) as the backend training engine.
+We integrate the triton-implemented linear attention kernels from [fla-org/flash-linear-attention](https://github.com/fla-org/flash-linear-attention), and Mamba2 kernel from [state-spaces/mamba](https://github.com/state-spaces/mamba) to maximize the hardware efficiency.

 # Citation
 If you find this repo useful, please consider citing our work: